XLipcak/rev-rec-data/README.md

 # rev-rec-data
-A rich data set of reviews data mined from public repositories.
+A rich data set of reviews data mined from public Gerrit and GitHub repositories.

 ## Projects: